 Cryptocurrency in Divorce - What You Need to Know

+With the rise of digital assets, issues of how to deal with cryptocurrency in divorce are increasing in family law cases.
 Although most people don’t own cryptocurrency assets such as Bitcoin, it’s becoming far more common than it was just a few years ago.

 Bitcoin and other cryptocurrencies do need to be properly reported as assets when going through a divorce in almost all jurisdictions.
 While cryptocurrencies may be classified differently depending on your jurisdiction, owning cryptocurrency most definitely has implications when going through a divorce.